 In the human resources arena, Mr. Asen advises clients on employee handbooks and personnel policies and conducts sexual harassment prevention seminars, employment law seminars, and supervisory training programs.

 Mr. Asen regularly conducts legal writing workshops for the firm's associates.
-He was recommended by The Legal 500 United States, in the area of Labor and Employment Disputes (Including Collective Actions): Defense, and selected to the New York Metro Super Lawyers list (2007 to 2012, 2014) in the areas of Employment & Labor and Employment Litigation: Defense.
+He was recommended by The Legal 500 United States, in the area of Labor and Employment Disputes (Including Collective Actions): Defense, and selected to the New York Metro Super Lawyers list seven times since 2007 in the areas of Employment & Labor as well as Employment Litigation: Defense.

 He also is coauthor of N.Y.C.
 Human Rights Law: "Equal Opportunity" Offender (Employment Law360, June 9, 2016), N.Y.C.
 Human Rights Law Warrants High Court's Wisdom (Employment Law360, Feb.
 13 and 21, 2013), The Reemergence of Discrimination Class Actions: Guidance for Rational Employers (Bureau of National Affairs 2010), and Circuit City Stores, Inc. v.
 Adams: The End of the Long and Winding Road to a National Policy Favoring Arbitration of Employment Claims (The Journal of American Arbitration 2002).

 Before joining EBG, Mr. Asen spent 18 years as a partner at a New York firm, exclusively practicing employment and labor law.
 He is a sports enthusiast and an avid collector of antique photographic postcards of New York City.